Sequential Sampling for CGMY Processes via Decomposition of their Time Changes: SIMULATION STUDIES

 \section{SIMULATION STUDIES}

-We investigate the performance of our method in comparison with several widely used simulation methods for simulating option prices.
-The methods under comparison are those of \cite{PoirotTankov}, \cite{MadanYor}, and \cite{BallottaKyriakou} (hereinafter abbreviated as PT, MY, and BK, respectively), and the exact method due to \cite{Devroye} (as described in Section \ref{subsec:exactmethodYzeroone}).
-We abbreviate the version of our time change decomposition method incorporating double CFTP (see Section \ref{subsec:perfectsimGGC}) as TCD and the version incorporating the approximation scheme (see Section \ref{subsubsec:APPscheme}) as TCD-app.
+In this section, we show the importance of knowing closed-form relations between bounds of simulation biases and that of various specific errors (or tolerance levels) involved in different steps of a method through simulations.
+We compare our method with two representative methods of \cite{MadanYor} and \cite{BallottaKyriakou} (hereinafter abbreviated as MY and BK, respectively) which entail various approximations.
+We abbreviate the version of our time change decomposition method incorporating the double CFTP scheme (see Section \ref{subsec:perfectsimGGC}) as TCD and the version incorporating the approximation scheme (see Section \ref{subsubsec:APPscheme}) as TCD-app.
+Because approximations are inevitable in the infinite-variation case while exact simulation methods are available in the finite-variation case, in the following, we shall only consider the infinite-variation CGMY model.